Daniel Ponce de Leon: St. Louis Cardinals

-Ponce de Leon made 24 appearances with St. Louis in 2021, going 1-1 with a 6.21 ERA and 24 strikeouts.
+Ponce de Leon made 24 appearances with St. Louis in 2021, going 1–1 with a 6.21 ERA and 24 strikeouts.
 On September 20, 2021, the Cardinals designated Ponce de Leon for assignment.
-He was subsequently outrighted to the Triple-A West Memphis Redbirds.
+He was subsequently outrighted to the Memphis Redbirds.

 The following day, the Cardinals released him.

 Los Angeles Angels

 On January 25, 2022, Ponce de Leon signed a minor league contract with the Los Angeles Angels.
 Ponce de Leon was released by the Angels organization on April 4.